Fare Rule Validation & Calculation Engines

 • location_context (stop_id, zone_id, or GPS coordinates)

-• direction & route_id (when available)
+• direction and route_id (when available)

 Validation Layer: Constraint Evaluation & State Resolution